CROWN ransomware removal instructions

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

 To eliminate CROWN virus our malware researchers recommend scanning your computer with Spyhunter.

 How to protect yourself from ransomware infections?

-In order to prevent this situation users must firstly realize that the main reasons for computer infections are poor knowledge and reckless behavior.
-The key to its safety is caution and, thus, paying attention when browsing the Internet, as well as downloading and installing software is paramount. carefully analyze every single email attachment.
-If the file/link is irrelevant or the sender looks suspicious, then do not open anything.
-Software should be downloaded only from official sources, using direct download links.
-Third party downloaders/installers often include rogue applications, which is why such tools should never be used.
-Same goes for software updates.
-Keep installed applications/operating system up-to-date.
-To achieve this, however, use only implemented functions or tools provided by the official developer.
-Userse must also be informed that software piracy is a cyber crime and, on top of that, the risk of infections is extremely high.
-For this reason, activating paid software via third party/illegal tools should never be considered.
-It is also important to know that anti-virus/anti-spyware suites are capable of detecting and eliminating most of computer infections before the system is harmed.
-For this reason, having such software installed and running at all times is very important.
+The main reasons for computer infections are poor knowledge of these threats and careless behavior.
+The key to safety is caution.
+Therefore, pay attention when browsing the Internet and downloading and installing software.
+Carefully analyze each email attachment.
+If the file/link is irrelevant or the sender seems suspicious, do not open anything.
+Software should be downloaded from official sources only, using direct download links.
+Third party downloaders/installers often include rogue applications, and thus these tools should never be used.
+The same applies to software updates.
+Keep installed applications/operating systems up-to-date, however, use only implemented functions or tools provided by the official developer.
+Be aware that software piracy is a cyber crime and the risk of infections is extremely high.
+Therefore, do not activate paid software via third party/illegal tools.
+Anti-virus/anti-spyware suites are capable of detecting and eliminating most computer infections before the system is harmed.
+Therefore, having this software installed and running at all times is very important.
 If your computer is already infected with CROWN, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

 The appearance of CROWN ransomware pop-up (GIF):

-Screenshot of CROWN's text file ("HOW TO DECRYPT FILES.txt"):
+Screenshot of CROWN text file ("HOW TO DECRYPT FILES.txt"):